thegetty/quire-docs/content/docs-v1/accordions.md

 ## Add Accordion Global Controls

 You can add links to expand and collapse all the accordions on a page at once using the `{% accordionGlobalControls %}` shortcode.
 It can appear anywhere on the page though would typically be found directly above the first accordion section.
+And unlike `{% accordion %}` it is not a paired shortcode so needs no closing tag.

 ```
 {% accordionGlobalControls %}